 “Our process begins with the relationship with our clients as we work together in building a succession plan that is discovery and goal-based,” Koepp noted.
 “It starts with: What is your vision and what do you want to do?”

-Working with business owners of all sizes often involve a multi-disciplinary approach and holistic relationship teams.
+Working with business owners of all sizes often involves a multi-disciplinary approach and holistic relationship teams.
 That can look like collaboration with bankers from Wealth Management, Commercial Banking, Corporate Banking and even Regions’ Branch Small Business depending on the business size.

-Time is of the Essence
+Time Is of the Essence

 Currently an individual can transfer $13,610,000 of wealth without being subject to gift and estate tax (at a 40 percent tax rate).
 At the end of 2025, it is estimated the federal estate and gift tax exemption will reset to approximately pre-TCJA levels adjusted for inflation.
 This value is projected to be in the $7,000,000 range per taxpayer.